legal education

 National Judicial College of Australia

 Website of the National Judicial College of Australia, the organisation that provides training and professional development for judicial officers in Australia.
 The site has details of Council members and other officials and details of courses offered by the College.
-There is information on past and future conferences held by the College and full text conference papers are available to download.
-Recent topics covered include judicial reasoning, the Australian justice system in 2020 and communication in the courtroom.
+There is information on past and future conferences held by the College, including conference papers; other publications include a copy of the National Curriculum for professional development for Australian judicial officers and a report on judicial education in Australia.
+Parts of the site are password-protected.

 Digital Access to Scholarship at Harvard: Harvard Law School

-This website provides access to the research outputs of faculty and students at Harvard Law School.
-It forms part of Digital Access to Scholarship at Harvard (DASH) an open access repository.
+This website provides access to the research outputs of faculty and students at Harvard Law School, forming part of Digital Access to Scholarship at Harvard (DASH), an open access repository.
 DASH contains scholarly articles and student papers which can be searched by author, title, keyword, sponsor and series or browsed by date, author, title and subject.
 Recent submissions can be accessed from the home page.
-Records provide bibliographic details with abstracts and a link to the full text (PDF).
+Records provide bibliographic details with abstracts and a link to the full text.

 All About Law